-These financial statements comprise the statement of financial position as at 30 June 2021, the statement of comprehensive income, and the statement of cash flows for the year then ended, as well as the notes comprising of a summary of significant accounting policies and other explanatory notes.
+These financial statements comprise the statement of financial position as at 30 June 2021, the statement of comprehensive income and the statement of cash flows for the year then ended, as well as the notes comprising of a summary of significant accounting policies and other explanatory notes.

 The annual financial statements have been prepared in accordance with the going concern principle using the historical cost basis, except for certain financial assets where the Portfolio adopts the fair value basis of accounting, and incorporates the principal accounting polices set out below, which complies with the Portfolio's Supplemental Trust Deed.
+Areas where assumptions and estimates are significant to the annual financial statements are outlined in accounting policy 9, below.